 The focus on the first 90 days should be on acclimating to a new environment and strategizing for small victories.
 Listening, planning, and executing are the three stages of this phase.

 Stage 1: Listening

 Once you’ve popped champagne to celebrate your new position and updated your LinkedIn status, the first thing you should do is familiarize yourself with your new organization.
 You must begin with the basics to connect your actions with the company’s strategic goal.
 Begin by listening and monitoring your surroundings before calling any shots.

 Every entrepreneur story you’ve ever heard has a superhero story woven into it.
 It all begins with a desire to create something better, faster, and more efficient.
 Sleepless nights followed by a succession of tragic events and serendipitous (and ideally timed) pivots that lead to joyful endings are all part of the entrepreneur’s journey.
 Take, for example, EVBox.
-The company first began with a goal to provide intelligent and scalable charging infrastructure for emission-free mobility has grown to include more than 150,000 charging stations in more than 70 countries.
+The company that first began with a goal to provide intelligent and scalable charging infrastructure for emission-free mobility has grown to include more than 150,000 charging stations in more than 70 countries.
 They are currently setting the standard for global sustainable mobility.

 Outline your purpose

 It all starts with a strong desire to make a positive difference in the world: purpose.
 What kind of change do you want to see in your company?
-Having coffee with the founder is an excellent way to find out where improvements can be made.
+Having coffee with the founder is an excellent way to find out where improvements need to be made.
 Your role as a communications specialist is to protect your company’s mission and communicate it to others outside the company.
 If getting in touch with the founder is difficult, sit down with some of your team’s most experienced members to figure out what the company’s DNA is made of.